-Report lost or found items to Security, located in Building 11.
+Report lost or found items to Security, located in Building 11 on the Beaufort Campus or to the Reception Desk at Hampton or New River campuses.

 Parking Regulations

 Student parking is available throughout the campus in the unassigned parking areas that are striped with white lines.
 A student is required to have a current parking decal and must obey all parking regulations.
 The maximum speed for vehicles on campus is ten (10) miles per hour and all posted signs must be honored.
 Illegally parked vehicles and other vehicle violations will be issued a ticket and/or towed at the owner's expense.
 An appeal process is available by completion of an appeal form available from the cashier in the Business Office.